 Exactly nothing – ego and flow don’t go together.
 That’s the point – in order to access the state of flow, one must overcome, or sidestep, the ego.
 Otherwise, there will be questions and awareness of the self, which will disable flow from… Flowing.

 Removing the ego allows the subconscious mind to bloom.
 This is where our spontaneous creativity and instinctual reactions live.
-It’s the part of mind that feels no need to spend its energy weighing out options and forming judgments – subconscious reasoning happens automatically and is more “us” than that which needs to pass through all the layers of social conditioning we’ve been exposed to before arriving to our thoughts.
+It’s the part of the mind that feels no need to spend its energy weighing out options and forming judgments – subconscious reasoning happens automatically and is more “us” than that which needs to pass through all the layers of social conditioning we’ve been exposed to before arriving at our thoughts.

 Cognitive neuroscience has this “ego,” or “higher thought” part rather well localized in a region of the brain that goes by the name of prefrontal cortex (PFC).
 This area is considered to be the headquarters of sentience and is where complex cognitive processes such as planning and decision-making are carried out.
 It’s also been connected to working memory, temporal integration of goal-directed actions, learning associations between context and emotional response, self-conscious emotion and many other sophisticated functions that we don’t fully understand yet.